Key Strategies, Benefits, and Limitations When Making Charitable Donations

 Donor-Advised Funds

 While donor-advised funds require set-up time, they’re considerably low maintenance with minimal annual costs and few management requirements.
 As is suggested by the title, donor-advised funds don’t allow a donor authority over contributed funds, but they do allow the donor to advise the sponsoring organization on how funds should be granted.
-For some individuals, this lack of control can be an issue, while others find it very appealing for someone else to manage the donation.
+For some individuals, this lack of control can be an issue, while others find it very appealing for someone else to manage the grants.

 Philanthropic Strategies